Introduction to Cluster Algebras. Chapters 4-5: Seed patterns of types and

 The corresponding quiver $Q_0=Q(T_0)$ is an orientation of the type $D_{n+1}$ Dynkin diagram.
 The group $G=\ZZ/2\ZZ$ acts on the vertices of $Q_0$ by exchanging the vertices $1$ and~$2$, and fixing all the other vertices.
 It is easy to see that $Q_0$ is $G$-admissible, and moreover $B(Q_0)^G$ is the exchange matrix of type~$B_n$ from \cref{typeB}.

 It remains to show that $Q_0$ is globally foldable.
 In addition to the action on the set $\{1, 2, \dots, n+1\}$ described above, the group $G=\ZZ/2\ZZ$ acts on the set of tagged arcs in the punctured polygon~$\mathbf{P}_{n+1}^\bullet$ by fixing every non-radius arc, and toggling the tags of the radii.
 A transformation \hbox{$\mu_{J_k} \circ \dots \circ \mu_{J_1}$} associated with a sequence $J_1, \dots, J_k$ of $G$-orbits in $\{1, 2, \dots, n+1\}$ corresponds to a sequence of flips associated with non-radius arcs or pairs of ``parallel'' radii with different tagging.
-(The latter step replaces a pair of parallel radii inside a punctured digon by another such pair of radii.)
+(The latter step replaces a pair of parallel radii inside a punctured digon by another such pair of radii -- the pair incident to the other vertex of the digon.)
 Such a sequence transforms $T_0$ into another $G$-invariant tagged triangulation~$T$ of the punctured polygon~$\mathbf{P}_{n+1}^\bullet$ in which the labels $1$ and~$2$ are assigned to a pair of parallel radii.
 It is easy to see that the quiver associated to~$T$ is $G$-admissible (cf., e.g., the right picture in \cref{fig:octagon-D8}), and so $Q_0$ is globally foldable. \end{proof}

-\begin{lemma} The cluster variables labeled by different $G$-orbits in a cluster algebra of type $B_n$ (respectively, $C_n$) are not equal to each other. \end{lemma} \begin{proof} In type $C$, consider two pairs of centrally symmetric diagonals, or a diameter and a pair of centrally symmetric diagonals, or two diameters.
+\begin{lemma} The cluster variables labeled by different $G$-orbits in a cluster algebra of type $B_n$ (respectively, $C_n$) are not equal to each other. \end{lemma} \begin{proof} If two cluster variables appear in the same cluster, then they are necessarily distinct.
+We now consider two cluster variables which do not appear in the same cluster.

+In type $C$, consider two pairs of centrally symmetric diagonals, or a diameter and a pair of centrally symmetric diagonals, or two diameters.
+By the observation in the first paragraph, we may assume that at least of the diagonals/diameters cross over each other.
 In all three cases, there is an octagon that contains the two $G$-orbits.
 Freezing all cluster variables except those corresponding to the diagonals of this octagon yields a seed subpattern of type~$C_3$.
 In type~$C_3$, one can check directly that each of 12 distinct $G$-orbits corresponds to a different cluster variable, say by verifying that the Laurent expansions expressing these cluster variables in terms of a particular initial cluster have different denominators.